julianlam/feps/fep/9f9f/fep-9f9f.md

 ## Addressing

 An object can be addressed to a collection.
-When determining delivery targets and regulating access to an object, the server SHOULD expand collections by replacing them with actors they contain (if any).
+When determining [delivery targets][AP-Delivery] and regulating access to an object, the server SHOULD expand collections by replacing them with actors they contain (if any).

 ### `Public` collection